Major royal jelly protein: Discovery

 The chemical investigation on royal jelly started in the 1960s.
 Jozef Hanes and Jozef Šimuth, of the Slovak Academy of Sciences, were the first to identify major royal jelly protein from the hypopharyngeal glands.
 In 1992 they isolated the protein as a complex of two molecules.

 MRJP1 as a single molecule (monomer) was first isolated by Masaki Kamakura and his team at the Toyama Prefectural University in 2001.
 He found two proteins as potential markers for freshness of royal jelly protein and named them royal jelly proteins (RJP-1 and RJP-2).
 RJP-1 was a 57-kDa monomer which is a subunit of a larger complex (oligomer).
 In 2011, Kamakura claimed that RJP-1 is the main protein for controlling larval development that distinguishes the queen from workers.
 He gave a new name royalactin.
 This claim has since been challenged.

 In 1994, Hanes and Šimuth's team identified genes called pRJP57–1 and pRJP57–2 from the bee head and found that these genes produce similar protein to the first MRJP.
 By 1999, several independent scientists confirmed the existence of five MRJPs.
 The Honeybee Genome Sequencing Consortium reported in 2006 that there are nine genes for nine MRJPs.

 Structure

 MRJP1 is the most abundant protein in royal jelly.
-It can exists in two forms, as monomer (single structure) and as oligomer (combined structure).
-The molecular size of the oligomer is 290-350 kDa.
+It can exist in two forms, as monomer (single structure) and as oligomer (combined structure).
+The molecular size of the oligomer is 290–350 kDa.
 The oligomer is a combination of five monomers.
 The monomers are associated with another protein apimisin.
 The monomer is 55 kDa in mass, while apimisin is 5 kDa.
 The monomer contains 432 amino acids, and is divisible (can be cleaved) into three chains, such as jellein-1, jellein-2, and jellein-4.
 The monomers in the oligomer are held together by apimisin using noncovalent bonds.
 The oligomer is resistant to high temperature.
 MRJP2, MRJP3, MRJP4 and MRJP5 are smaller and their size range between 49 and 80 kDa.